 How Long Should You Keep Senegalese Twist In?

 How long can you leave your Senegalese twist in?
 Well, like all other braids and hairstyles it depends on how good you take care of the hair.
 But, for the sake and the health of your natural hair underneath those twists (if you’re using extensions), we recommend not leaving your Senegalese twist for longer than 8 weeks (that’s 2 months).
 Anything longer than than may cause damages to your natural hair and new growth.
 If the new growth is 1.5″ or more, most definitely take those twists off!

 The Senegalese Twists is a great hairstyle for black women.
 It is a trendy and usually stands out in a crowd bringing the beauty of the woman out.

-- PJB Title Pages (5): instagram @agousalon
+- Title Page: instagram @agousalon